 top of page

-These holiday nutrition tips are designed to help you manage hunger and make deliberate choices so the next six weeks don't derail your progress.
+These holiday nutrition tips are designed to help you manage hunger and help take the stress off your holiday plate so the next six weeks doesn't derail your progress.

 1. Avoid Overeating by Eating Often